marvinvihman/Automatic-Crossword-Generator/README.md

 This project can only run on Python versions 3.7-3.9, because EstNLTK supports only those currently.

+To use it on the web, use the given link [https://ristsona-genereerija.herokuapp.com/](https://ristsona-genereerija.herokuapp.com)

 To run the program locally, it needs to have EstNLTK, Flask and Pandas installed.
 For easier use, it's recommended to download and install Anaconda (https://www.anaconda.com/distribution/),